arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 11. Repeat  the same steps again to create a second HDInsight HBase cluster , this time without Accelerated writes.
 Note the below changes
 - Use a normal blob storage account that is recommended by default
-- Mark **Enable Accelerated Writes** checkbox unchecked on the Storage tab.
+- Keep the **Enable Accelerated Writes** checkbox unchecked on the Storage tab.

 ![Clusterdeploy](https://github.com/arnabganguly/HDInsightHBaseYCSB/blob/master/images/image010.png)